MicrosoftDocs/bingmaps-docs/BingMaps/coverage/bing-maps-geographic-coverage.md

 manager: "stevelom"
 ---
 # Bing Maps Geographic Coverage
-[!INCLUDE[ve_product_name](../articles/includes/ve-product-name-md.md)] contains different levels of geographic coverage for every country/region in the world.
+Bing Maps contains different levels of geographic coverage for every country/region in the world.
 The following tables contain details about base map data, routing (driving and walking), and geocoding support for each country/region.
 Also see [Bing Maps Transit Coverage](../coverage/bing-maps-transit-coverage.md) and [Bing Maps Traffic Coverage](../coverage/bing-maps-traffic-coverage.md).

  A set of values are given for road data, geocoding precision and route support.
 The following list defines these values.